-It is only right for a business magazine whose motto is ‘Change the World’ to be interested in DuPont Nutrition and Biosciences and our enzyme development for the beer-making industry.
+It is only right for a business magazine whose motto is ‘Change the World’ to be interested in Nutrition & Biosciences and our enzyme development for the beer-making industry.

 In a latest editorial, Forbes magazine explores what constitutes a ‘beer’ in various parts of the world.
 In Germany, for example, the ancient Reinheitsgebot law, which has been around since the 1500s, stipulates that beer can only be called a beer if it is made from malted barley, hops and water – and nothing else.